seanyvesroy/fizz_buzz_multithreaded/README.md

 Multiple-Consumers: Solves the Fizzbuzz problem using an odd number producer and even number producer, with four consumers to act on the increments.

-Ordering-Output: Solves the Fizzbuzz problem by producing output in the same order, where the odd and even producers switch off.

-**Errors, Setbacks, etc.**
-We have been unsuccessful in implementing Ordering-Output.
-We tried to force the two producer threads to alternate their production thus placing the numbers into the buffer in order.
-We tried using a lock and 2 condition variables however have been unable to not do so without encoundtering deadlock of some kind.
-We also have been unable to successfully order the outputs while trying this method.

 **Tarball Contents**